 Wassail is a deeply rooted tradition in the Midwest and a popular regional staple throughout the cold-weather season.
-Every winter as the holidays approach, many Wisconsinites still take part in the age-old “wassailing of apple trees,” a ritual dating back to the fifteenth century that involves sprinkling wassail on apple trees to ensure a strong, healthy harvest and to keep the trees safe from evil spirits.
+Every winter as the holidays approach, many Wisconsinites still take part in the age-old “wassailing of apple trees,” a ritual dating back to the 15th century that involves sprinkling wassail on apple trees to ensure a strong, healthy harvest and to protect the trees from evil spirits.
 Wassail always blends apples and winter holiday spices, but the sweeteners and spirits often change from recipe to recipe.
-In this recipe, which is featured in Imbibe's book The American Cocktail, the cranberry juice is a perfectly tart counterpart to the sweetness of the apple cider and brown sugar, and the bourbon lends a full, rich quality, and the ginger, pepper, and spices offer a final kick of flavor.
-It comes from The Rittenhouse Inn in Bayfield, Wisconsin, an area that leads apple production in Wisconsin.
+In this warming recipe, which is featured in Imbibe‘s book The American Cocktail, the cranberry juice is a perfectly tart counterpart to the sweetness of the apple cider and brown sugar, and the bourbon lends a full, rich quality, while the ginger, pepper and spices provide a final kick of flavor.

 12 whole cloves